 Let’s open a can of worms together… Let’s discuss the following questions, in the comments below this post:

 - Why do you think it’s useful or important to measure staff performance?

 - What do you see as the risks?

 - How are you trying to do it?

 Don’t hold back… I want to know!!

-TAKE ACTION: Please come over to the Measure Up blog and tell me why we should measure people, or why we shouldn’t, so we can start a good discussion about it.
+TAKE ACTION: Please share your thoughts below about why we should measure people, or why we shouldn’t, so we can start a good discussion about it.
 I’m sure we’ll all learn something valuable from each other!

 Connect with Stacey